Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Introduction

 Our system increases the level of detection granularity of acoustic sensing to enable articulated hand pose tracking of the subject by leveraging the existing speaker and microphones in the device.
 The key idea is to transform the device into an active sonar system.
 We play inaudible ultrasound chirps (Frequency Modulated Continuous Wave, FMCW) using a speaker and record the reflections using a co-located circular microphone array.
 By analyzing the time-of-flight in the signal reflected from the moving hand, we can 3D localize the 21 finger joints of the hand.

 Building a continuous hand tracking system poses several challenges.
 First, the system needs to locate the joints in the ambient environment, even in unseen environments.
 Therefore, we design a signal processing pipeline that can eliminate unwanted reflections and then combine multiple microphones to localize the hand in 3D.
 Nevertheless, the reflections from joints are entangled making it intractable to separate them with rule-based algorithms, especially in the presence of multi-path noise from moving fingers.
-Hence, we use a Convolutional Neural Network (CNN) + Long Short-Term Memory (LSTM) deep learning model to learn the patterns in the signal reflection of multi-parts, i.e. 3D position of 21 joints.
+Hence, we use a Convolutional Neural Network (CNN) + Long Short-Term Memory (LSTM) model to learn the patterns in the signal reflection of multi-parts, i.e. 3D position of 21 joints.
 In training, we use a Leap Motion depth camera as ground truth and a curriculum learning (CL) technique to hierarchically pre-train the model.

-Secondly, it should work across different distances and orientations.
-But it requires a huge data collection effort to train a system that detects fine-grained absolute positions in a large search space.
-So, we design a customized data augmentation for range profile, which also helps with overfitting reduction.
+Secondly, it should work across different ranges and orientations.
+However, this would require a huge data collection effort to train a system that detects fine-grained absolute positions in a large search space around the device.
+Therefore, we design a customized data augmentation method for range profile to alleviate this effort, which also helps with overfitting reduction.
 We prove that training strategies of CL and data augmentation can effectively improve performance with standard pose estimation models.

-Finally, the system should work for unseen users without adaptive training, i.e. user-independently.
-Since ground truth cameras are usually not available in home assistant form factors, it is not practical to expect individual users to train the system separately.
+Finally, the system should work for unseen users without adaptive training using their data, i.e. the model should be generalizable across users, namely user-independent.
+Since the ground truth cameras in our experiment are usually not available in cheap home assistants, it is not practical to expect individual users to train the system separately.
 To address this, a one-time extensive training dataset was collected from multiple subjects, which can then directly apply to unseen subjects after deployment.
 However, it is known that adaptive training with personalized data usually could improve performance.
 Thereby, we also show the user-adaptive results in case cameras are available in some form-factors.